semandre/mydaterangepicker/README.md

   ```

 ### inputFieldChanged callback:
-  * called when the value change in the input field
+  * called when the value change in the input field, date range is selected or date range is cleared (can be used in validation, returns true or false indicating is date range valid or not in the input field)
   * event parameter:
     * event.value: Value of the input field.
 For example: '2016-11-22 - 2016-11-23'
     * event.dateRangeFormat: Date range format string.
 For example: 'yyyy-mm-dd - yyyy-mm-dd'